sapegin/washingcode-book/manuscript/book.md

 ## Separate “what” and “how”

-Declarative code describes the end result and imperative explains how to achieve it.
+Declarative code describes the result and imperative explains how to achieve it.

 TODO: Example